 - Must be a BSD-Appointed Postdoctoral Scholar or Postdoctoral Fellow

-- Must provide proof of abstract submission or meeting registration (i.e. must already have active plans to attend the meeting, unless applying for full scholarship to AAAS or NPA meetings).
+- Must provide proof of abstract submission or meeting registration (i.e. must already have active plans to attend the meeting).
 For scientific meeting, must also submit scientific abstract

 - Postdocs may only submit one application per award cycle (i.e. cannot submit applications for two conferences in the same award period).
 Postdocs who are not selected are welcome to reapply the next award cycle for the same meeting, with the caveat that funds will not be awarded for meetings that have taken place prior to the application deadlines